Electronic Funds Transfer (EFT)

 When an individual or institution initiates an electronic funds transfer, signals are sent from the terminal via 128-bit encryption.
 This is a highly secure method of securing sensitive data through the internet to the receiving unit.

-Within the data is the information about the transfer, including: the account number, account holder name, institution data, and the transfer amount.
-When the receiving terminal verifies the data, the transfer is complete.
+Within the data is the information about the transfer, including the account number, account holder name, institution data, and the transfer amount.
+When the receiving terminal verifies this data, the transfer is complete.

-Throughout any given day, you’ve probably used some – or all – of these types of EFTs:
+Throughout any given day, you’ve probably used some – or all – of these EFT examples:

 Automatic teller machines (ATMs)